yannamsiva/javacalculator/README.md

 mvn -v

-You should see Maven version info.
+You should see Maven version information.

 Step 6: Verify Project Structure

-Make sure your project has this Maven structure:
+Ensure your Maven project structure is correct:

 javacalculator/
 ├── pom.xml